-Kelly Park/Rock Springs is one of the most beautiful springs in Florida.
+Rock Springs is one of the most beautiful springs in Florida, and one of my favorite springs to visit.

-The main attraction at Rocks Springs is a gorgeous natural Florida spring and spring run, which is great for tubing.
+The main attraction at Kelly Park is a gorgeous natural spring and spring run, which is great for tubing.
+I usually tell people to imagine a “natural lazy river” to set expectations.

 Rock Springs starts flowing from its spring vent, located inside Dr. Howard A. Kelly Park.
 After rising from the spring vent, it forms a small, clear river known as Rock Springs Run.